recorded conversations were recorded after Lionel Cormier, Percy

 impossible, no way, I couldn’t do it.
 Listen, there is no way I

-could do it, EVEN IF I DID DO IT there’s no way I could leave the
+EVEN IF I DID DO IT there’s no way I could leave the

 house, drive there, come back without her knowing it.
 Give me a